neerolyte/selpi/docs/protocol.md

  * L is a byte indicating the number (length) of 2 byte words to be written.
  * AAAA is a little endian word address (shifting the address by 1 shifts by 2 bytes).
  * CC is a Cyclic Redundancy Check (everything to the left).
- * DD is the data to write.
+ * DD is the data to write, between 1 and 256 words (as specified by L + 1).

 ## Example Messages